TrellixVulnTeam/Awards_14AO/README.md

 #### By Nyambura Bianca

 ## Description
-This application allows a user to post a project he/she has created and get it reviewed by his/her peers.
+This application allows a user to post a project they has created and get it reviewed by their peers.

 ## How to set it up
 Open terminal or a similar app on your computer